Use the links below to find out about:

 As a levy registered business, Forster Group also accesses grants for training its workforce and employing apprentices.
 It also administers Angus Construction Training Group, an independent training group which receives funding from CITB.

-After obtaining a degree at the University of Aston, Birmingham in 1983, David developed his career with both regional and national contractors, starting with Pearce Construction before spending some time with Cowlin/Balfour Beatty.
+After obtaining a degree in Environmental Planning and Design at the University of Aston in Birmingham in 1983, David developed his career with both regional and national contractors, starting with Pearce Construction before developing his career with Cowlin Group, Balfour Beatty and WRW Construction.

 Karen has been in the construction industry since 1997 with Redrow.
 A Fellow of the Chartered Institute of Personnel and Development, Karen is the Group Human Resources Director with responsibility for all aspects of human resources and learning and development.